cds-snc/digital-canada-ca/content/en/blog/posts/eva’s-exit-interview-take-a-walk-on-the-private-side.md

 title: 'Eva’s Exit Interview: Take a walk on the private side'
 description: >-
-  One of our beloved developers and OG team member Eva Demers-Brett is leaving us this month to embark on an exciting opportunity in the private sector.
+  One of our beloved developers and OG team member Eva Demers-Brett is leaving us this month to embark on an exciting opportunity in the private sector
 author: Yael Berger and Eva Demers-Brett
-date: 2019-05-30T15:00:00.000Z
+date: 2019-05-30T15:30:00.000Z
-image: /img/cds/eva-blog.jpg
+image: /img/cds/eva-demers-brett.jpg
 image-alt: >-
   A series of black and white portraits of Eva Demers-Brett, going from serious to progressively more silly, including a portrait of her mascot, Mr. Pinchey, an orange stuffed animal crab wearing a shark hat.
 translationKey: take-a-walk-on-the-private-side
-thumb: /img/cds/eva-blog.jpg
+thumb: ''
+processed: ''
 ---
-One of our beloved developers and OG team member Eva Demers-Brett is leaving us this month to embark on an exciting opportunity in the private sector 😢.
+One of our beloved developers and OG team member Eva Demers-Brett is leaving us this month to embark on an exciting opportunity in the private sector [cry emoji].
 It’ll be her first time working outside the public service during her career as a developer, so we wanted to capture her insights and find out what lessons she’ll bring with her as she takes a walk on the private side.

 **Yael:** So let’s start back at the beginning.
 Why did you want to work at CDS?